celsiusnarhwal/firewhale/README.md

 ## How?

-Firewhale is built on top of [Caddy](https://caddyserver.com) and dynamically generates a [Caddyfile](https://caddyserver.com/docs/caddyfile) using Docker service labels.
+Firewhale is built on top of [Caddy](https://caddyserver.com).
+It reads Docker service labels to determine which Docker API endpoints services are and aren't allowed to access and generates a [Caddyfile](https://caddyserver.com/docs/caddyfile) that enforces those rules.

 ## Usage